 Marriage should be honored by all, and the marriage bed kept pure~ Hebrews 13:4

 The one exception to my firm no-math policy is statistics.
 It’s the only type of math I actually enjoy, maybe because it’s easily applicable to real life.
 Last week I ran across a statistic that got my attention.
 Researchers from the Gottman Institute discovered that not only do forty percent of marriages end in divorce, but half of the couples that stay married report being unhappy in their relationship.

 The study went on to explain that there are two behaviors that appear to offer protection against both divorce and marital misery: kindness and generosity.
 Personal experience has proven the research to be true.
 Kindness and generosity are indeed vital to a healthy, happy marriage.
-No sensible person wants to be married to a malicious skinflint.
+No one sane wants to be married to a mean cheapskate.

 As important as kindness and generosity are in a mate, they are not the only behaviors that contribute to long-term happiness.
 Kindness and generosity are traits that grow out of other even more vital attitudes and behaviors.
 Kindness and generosity will never take root in a relationship that is lacking in other areas, including:

 Respect– 1st Peter 2:17, Ephesians 5:33, 1st Peter 3:7